paulscherrerinstitute/wica-http/README.md

 | "sevr"   |The alarm severity which was obtained when last reading the channel. |
 | "stat"   |The alarm status which was obtained when last reading the channel.   |

+Note: the value property fields are initialised using information returned from the underlying EPICS channel in response to a caget ALARM request.

+Subsequently, dependant on the channel configuration, they are updated using channel access monitoring or polling.

 # Server Endpoints